 In general, the mold release agent should not have any impact on the part other than enabling it to detach from the mold.
 However, the choice of release agent could alter the characteristics of the released part.
 For example, certain agents can produce a matte or glossy finish.
-Therefore, it is important to know the effect the agent will have on the type of mold material you use prior to application.
+Therefore, it is important to know the effect the agent will have on the type of mold release agent material you use prior to application.

 Decrease Production Times

-Mold release agents help manufacturers adhere to tight production schedules by increasing the flow rate of the materials during molding and lowering the overall molding cycle time.
+Mold release agents help manufacturers adhere to tight production schedules by increasing the flow rate of the materials during the molding process and lowering the overall molding cycle time.
 The increased production efficiency can also result in significant cost savings for the manufacturer.